Zarah Sultana: 2019 general election campaign

 In October 2019 she was selected as the Labour candidate for Coventry South over Neeraj Patil after the incumbent Labour MP, Jim Cunningham, announced he would not contest the election.
 Her campaign was backed by Unite the Union (led by Len McCluskey), Momentum, the Fire Brigades Union, the Communication Workers Union and the Bakers, Food and Allied Workers' Union.
 However, her selection was opposed by some local Constituency Labour Party (CLP) members, who preferred local candidates; one member would tell Jewish News in 2021 that the CLP was "remarkably moderate" in comparison to Sultana.
 Sultana was elected at the 2019 general election with a majority of 401 votes.

 During the 2019 election campaign, the BBC reported that in 2015, whilst a student, Sultana made social media posts from an account she had deleted which implied that she would celebrate the deaths of the former Labour prime minister Tony Blair, Israeli prime minister Benjamin Netanyahu and the former US president George W. Bush, and that she supported "violent resistance" by Palestinians.
-As a teenager, Sultana made posts on Twitter telling someone whom she described as pro-Israel to "jump off a cliff", and saying that civilian deaths from the wars and genocides in Iraq, Afghanistan, Palestine and Chechnya were atrocities akin to the deaths of civilians in the Holocaust.
-In tweets, Sultana used phrases such as "YT" ("whitey", used to avoid social media censorship) and "the white woman".
 Sultana apologised for the posts and stated that she no longer held those views and "wrote them out of frustration rather than any malice" as she had felt "exasperated by endless cycles of global suffering, violence and needless killing".
 Since this, she has attended interfaith conferences and travelled to Auschwitz with an anti-fascist delegation.
 The Labour Party re-interviewed Sultana following this, and she remained the party's candidate.

 After her election, The Jewish Chronicle reported that Sultana made social media posts in 2015 that students who supported Zionism should be "ashamed", as the state of Israel has "over 50 laws discriminating against Palestinians" and it was not "progressive to champion a state created through ethnic cleansing, sustained through occupation, apartheid and war crimes".